Invesco Perpetual UK Companies Fund

 With effect from 30 December 2016, Tim Marshall became fund manager of the Invesco Perpetual Children's Fund, taking over day-to-day management responsibility from Martin Walker.

-The Invesco Perpetual Children's Fund aims to achieve longer term capital growth through a portfolio of investments in UK companies.
+The Invesco Perpetual UK Companies Fund aims to achieve longer term capital growth through a portfolio of investments in UK companies.
 In pursuing this objective, the fund managers may include investments that they consider appropriate which include transferable securities, money market instruments, warrants, collective investment schemes, deposits and other permitted investments and transactions as detailed in Appendix 2 of the most recent Prospectus.

-The fund manager is focused on valuation and bottom-up analysis in his stock picking.
-Despite the potential for uncertainty following the Brexit vote, the fund manager believes this has been more than reflected in the valuations of UK exposed companies.
-The fund manager expects the oil majors to successfully adapt to the lower oil price, hence the significant position in this sector.
+The fund aims to deliver long-term capital growth primarily through a portfolio of investments in UK-listed companies.
+The fund manager is focused on valuation and bottom-up analysis in his stock picking; despite the potential for continued uncertainty through the Brexit negotiations, Tim Marshall believes this has been more than reflected in the valuations of UK exposed companies.
+He expects the oil majors to successfully adapt to the lower oil price, hence the significant weighting in this sector.
 While low interest rates have put pressure on domestic banks, the sector has built up a strong capital position which he believes is yet to be reflected in valuations.

 |Launch date||20 April 1988|